What are the other Names for this Condition? (Also known as/Synonyms)

 What are the Causes of Amelo-Onycho-Hypohidrotic Syndrome?
 (Etiology)

-The exact cause of Amelo-Onycho-Hypohidrotic Syndrome is presently not known.
+Currently, the exact cause of Amelo-Onycho-Hypohidrotic Syndrome is not well-understood.

 What are the Signs and Symptoms of Amelo-Onycho-Hypohidrotic Syndrome?

-The signs and symptoms of Amelo-Onycho-Hypohidrotic Syndrome may include:
+The signs and symptoms of Amelo-Onycho-Hypohidrotic Syndrome may vary from one individual to another and may include:

 - Dry skin